 This is enough to have the F-35 continue to be purchased, regardless of whether it is a good fighter or a good value for US taxpayers.

-The video uses the term “political engineering,” to describe how Lockheed Martin continues to receive funding for the F-35.
+The video uses the term “political engineering” to describe how Lockheed Martin continues to receive funding for the F-35.

 The Political Engineering of ERP

 ERP has its own proponents.
 While ERP is a poor value for most companies that have implemented ERP (as explained in the book The Real Story Behind ERP: Separating Fiction from Reality), ERP is very good for the largest consulting companies.
-These consulting companies are very high on recommending ERP systems.
+These consulting companies are very high in recommending ERP systems.
 Normally ERP systems from the largest vendors like Oracle and SAP, but especially SAP.

-The lesson from the history of enterprise software history is that consulting companies don’t much care what is the right software for their clients to purchase and implement.
+The lesson from the history of enterprise software history is that consulting companies don’t much care what the right software for their clients to purchase and implement is.
 They are in it to maximize their own billing hours.
 Therefore, they will recommend the software categories and the vendors within each category that maximizes their revenues.
 The longer your software takes to implement, and the worse value the software is for the end customer, the more the large consulting companies will sing your praises!